-Windows Vista and 7 have something like documents backup built in.
+Windows Vista and 7 have something like document backup inbuilt.
 This is called Previous Versions and you can always try it for restoring a file or folder before using other software.
 But do not rely on Previous Versions too much - you still need to make a daily backup of your documents to an external hard disk to be sure that you can recover your files after your hard drive crashes or your computer is stolen.
 Files and folders recoverable with Previous Versions are kept on the same hard disk with Windows Vista or 7 - you have been warned!

-I recommend having two different backup types:
+I recommend having or consolidating these three different backup types:

 This is a very important question - do not overlook this information!

-Please use some form of external media for backing up.
-Depending on how much data you have, you can use USB flash drives (also called USB sticks) or external hard drives.
-You can also use DVD-s or CD-s as backup media, but their capacity is limited and they are prone to scratches and quick aging (read - you lose the data on such media quickly).
+Old-timers might also use DVD-s or CD-s for backup media, but their capacity is limited and they are prone to scratches and quick aging (read - you lose the data on such media quickly).

 Find and right-click the drive with "(C:)" in the end.
 This might be "Local Disk (C:)" if no label is specified for the drive, or it might be anything else with "(C:)".

-Click Properties in the menu.
+Click Properties on the menu.

 Click OK to close Disk Properties.
 If you have multiple hard disks or partitions to back up, open their Properties and add the numbers of used space to the total.

-The advantage of flash disks is that they are small in size (you can put them in your pocket) and they can handle rough usage (do not throw them in water or beat them with hammer, though!).
+The advantage of flash disks is that they are small in size (you can put them in your pocket) and they can handle rough usage (do not throw them in water or beat them with a hammer, though!).